 References to the Client Security Software Installation Guide are provided in this document.
-After you have set up and configured the Policy Director server and installed the NetSEAT client, use the instructions in the Client Security Software Installation Guide to install Client Security Software on IBM clients.
-See Chapter 4, "Configuring IBM clients" on page 7 for more information.
+After you have set up and configured the Policy Director server and installed the Runtime Environment on the client, use the instructions in the Client Security Software Installation Guide to install Client Security Software on IBM clients.
+See Chapter 3, "Configuring IBM clients" on page 7 for more information.